JOSHUA-A69/BTS-MAP-OF-THE-SOUL-7-Album-Music-Player-/README.md

-Welcome to the BTS MAP OF THE SOUL 7 Album Music Player
+Welcome to the  <a href="https://joshua-a69.github.io/BTS-MAP-OF-THE-SOUL-7-Album-Music-Player-/MapOfTheSoul7.html">BTS MAP OF THE SOUL 7 Album Music Player </a>

 – an exciting open-source project that invites collaboration and contributions from the community.
 This repository is a dedicated space for an innovative music player designed specifically for the acclaimed BTS album, MAP OF THE SOUL 7.
 I invite developers, enthusiasts, and experts to join me in the journey of elevating and perfecting this project.